Unlock the Power of HDR on WordPress

 HDR Adoption & Market

-6 billion smartphones, 1 billion TVs, and hundreds of thousands of tablets, laptops, and desktop displays can display HDR content.
+6 billion smartphones, 1 billion TVs, and millions of tablets, laptops, and desktop displays can display HDR content.

 Android, iOS, Windows, MacOS and many Linux distros have native HDR support.